PeritusConsulting/collectd-opentsdb/README.md

 collectd-opentsdb
 =================

-collectd writer plugin for OpenTSDB.
+collectd writer plugin for OpenTSDB with type_instance and plugin_instance shifted to metric in order to increase cardinality and performance.

 Install
 -------